RBEGamer/mqtt-dmx-sequencer/README.md

 # MQTT DMX Sequencer (Python)

-> Control DMX devices via Art-Net or E1.31 by MQTT with Python.
+> Control DMX devices via Art-Net or E1.31 by MQTT with MQTT.

 A Python implementation of the MQTT DMX Sequencer that allows you to control DMX devices through MQTT messages.
 Supports both Art-Net and E1.31 protocols for DMX output with the ability to run multiple DMX senders simultaneously and comprehensive configuration management.